NESTLab/aws-deepracer/README.md

 ## Overview
 This repository provides instructions and packages to setup a new AWS DeepRacer such that you can use it to run ROS 2 nodes and -- optionally -- ARGoS controllers.
 The target user for this repo is anyone with access to NESTLab resources, such as an AWS DeepRacer robot, the NESTLab WiFi router (can be modified) and so on.

-Specific changes have been implemented to the code base originally provided by [aws-deepracer](https://github.com/aws-deepracer/aws-deepracer).
-Please follow the instructions provided here to properly setup the AWS DeepRacer for ROS 2 and ARGoS support before attempting the instructions provided in the [original README](original_readme.md).
+Specific changes have been implemented to the code base originally provided by [aws-deepracer](https://github.com/aws-deepracer/aws-deepracer). **Please follow the instructions provided here to properly setup the AWS DeepRacer for ROS 2 and ARGoS support before attempting the instructions provided in the [original README](original_readme.md).** The instructions here will allow you to run your ROS 2 nodes without needing `root` access (unlike the original code).

 ## Requirements
 - A new AWS DeepRacer device (if required, you can do a factory reset according to [these steps](https://docs.aws.amazon.com/deepracer/latest/developerguide/deepracer-ubuntu-update.html))